mavelyc/bash-scripts/README.md

-# linux-unix-scripts
+# bash-scripts
-Linux/Unix scripts created in all major and minor labs
+Linux/Unix bash scripts created in all major and minor labs